Skip to content

 Command Description

-The simplest implementation: add a command that prints a JSON string to the serial port.
+The simplest implementation: have a command that prints a JSON string to the serial port.
 For an AT command set, something like:

 if (strcmp(cmd, "AT+HELP.JSON") == 0) {